ESTHERADESANYA/LITA-CAPSTONE-PROJECT-/README.md

 ### SQL QUERIES
 ```
+= The cleaned data from Excel was saved as CSV files and then imported into the SQL Database System.
+- I carried out my queries using DAX expressions, SQL Clauses and Data Query Language
 - create database Customer_Data_Capstone
 - --- 1 retrieve the total numbers from each region
 select * from [dbo].[Customer_Dataset]